-T trange as it may seem, floods don't just happen in the floodplain.
+trange as it may seem, floods don't just happen in the floodplain.
 Low-lying areas can flood during or after heavy rains.
-Storm drains can get overwhelmed (or plugged with fallen leaves) and back up into neighborhoods that are typically high and dry.
+Storm drains can get overwhelmed (or plugged with fallen leaves) and create mini-floods in neghborhoods that are typically high and dry.